terrier-org/pyterrier/docs/modules/experiments.rst

         perquery=True
     )

-This provides a table where each row is the performance of a given system for a give query on a particular evaluation measure.
+This provides a dataframe where each row is the performance of a given system for a give query on a particular evaluation measure.

 .. include:: ../_includes/experiment-perq.rst